loopandlearn/loopfollowdocs/docs/remote/remote-control-trio.md

 ### APNS Key ID

 If you previously configured remote control with the *Loop* app, you already have an *Apple* Push Notification System (APNS) Key ID and Key.
 These were added to the config vars in your *Nightscout* site.
-See [Existing APNS](#existing-apns).
+See [Existing APNS](remote-control-overview.md#existing-apns){: target="_blank" }.
 The value of the `LOOP_APNS_KEY_ID` goes here.
 Be sure to read the [Configure for OpenAPS](#configure-for-openaps) section about steps to make *Nightscout* and *LoopFollow* work with Trio.

-If you have never created an APNS (or have lost the credentials), follow the directions in [New APNS](#new-apns) and copy the APNS Key ID into *LoopFollow* and save the value in your Secrets Reference file.
+If you have never created an APNS (or have lost the credentials), follow the directions in [New APNS](remote-control-overview.md#new-apns){: target="_blank" } and copy the APNS Key ID into *LoopFollow* and save the value in your Secrets Reference file.

 > When creating the APNS, you must be logged in as a developer.
 The developer ID for the APNS must be the same as the one used for creating your *Trio* app or remote control will not work.

 ### APNS Key

 If you previously configured remote control with the *Loop* app, you already have an *Apple* Push Notification System (APNS) Key ID and Key.
 These were added to the config vars in your *Nightscout* site.
-See [Existing APNS](#existing-apns).
+See [Existing APNS](remote-control-overview.md#existing-apns){: target="_blank" }.
 The value of the `LOOP_APNS_KEY` goes here.

-If you have never created an APNS (or have lost the credentials), follow the directions in [New APNS](#new-apns) and copy the APNS Key into *LoopFollow* and save the value in your Secrets Reference file.
+If you have never created an APNS (or have lost the credentials), follow the directions in [New APNS](remote-control-overview.md#new-apns){: target="_blank" } and copy the APNS Key into *LoopFollow* and save the value in your Secrets Reference file.

 ### Debug / Info